tenchi-security/zanshin-cli/README.rst

 **Options**:

 -  ``--help``: Show this message and exit.

 **Commands**:

-- ``list``: Lists the followers of organization this user...
+-  ``list``: List the followers of an organization the...
-- ``request``: Operations on follower requests of...
+-  ``request``: Manage incoming requests to follow an...
-- ``stop``: Stops one organization follower of another.
+-  ``stop``: Stop a specific follower from following the...

 ``zanshin organization follower list``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lists the followers of organization this user has direct access to.
+List the followers of an organization the user has direct access to.

 **Usage**: